umbraco/UmbracoDocs/Umbraco-StarterKit/Creating-Content/Navigation-menu/index.md

 That was the first of the three columns.
 We're going to copy this first Pod widget in order to create the remaining two.

 21. Copy the *Pod: Executive Suites* widget by clicking the copy-icon on the right-side
-22. Click **Add Content** and choose the widget that you just copied
+22. Click **Add Content** and choose the widget that you've copied

 ![Copy widgets feature](images/copy-widgets.png)

-Once you've copied the widget twice, make sure to update the heading, text, icon and link to match the remaining to content nodes under Accommodations, *Family Wonderland* and *The Unicorn King*.
+Once you've copied the widget twice, make sure to update the heading, text, icon and link to match the remaining two content nodes under Accommodations, *Family Wonderland* and *The Unicorn King*.

-For the next item in our custom navigation, we're going to copy the item we just made.
+For the next item in our custom navigation, we're going to copy the *Big Navigation* item we created above; the *Accommodations* item.

-23. Copy the **Accommodations** navigation item we just created
+23. Copy the **Accommodations** navigation item
 24. Select **Add content** under the last navigation item and choose *Accommodations* from the clipboard
-25. Update the name of the new item to **Facilities** and link it to the home node
+25. Update the name of the new item to **Facilities** and link it to the Home node
-26. In the navigation grid for this item, we will only need 2 columns; one for *The Restaurant* and one for *Unicorn Spa*
+26. In the navigation grid for this item, we will only need two columns; one for *The Restaurant* and one for *Unicorn Spa*
 27. Make sure to update heading, text, icon and link to match the two content nodes, *The Restaurant* and *Unicorn Spa*.

 When you've setup everything you need in the *Facilities* navigation item, add a couple more item to the navigation menu.

 ![Final custom navigation](images/final-custom-nav.png)

-Below the Custom navigation which we just created, there's an option to add buttons to the navigation.
+Below the Custom navigation which we've been working with so far, there's an option to add buttons to the navigation.
 These will be added in the right-most side of the header.
 For this guide, we'll be adding a single button.

 1. Click **Add content**
 2. Choose a text for the button - *Book*